ethstorage/es-node/ethstorage/archiver/guide-blob-test.md

 ./run-rpc.sh --archiver.enabled
 ```

-Note: The default port for the Archive Service RPC is 9645.
+Note: The default port for the Archive service is 9645.

 For additional details and options for running an es-node, please refer to the [EthStorage documentation](https://docs.ethstorage.io/storage-provider-guide/tutorials).